Looking for a super easy, last minute treat? White chocolate marshmallow pops are a fun sweet treat! Kids (and grownups) love them.

 If you’re in desperate need of a last-minute Christmas treat, this recipe is for you!!!
 It doesn’t get much easier.
-These are the way, way, way easier version of cake pops.
+Marshmallow pops are way, way, way easier to make than cake pops.
 And kids will love them!

 Marshmallow pop #2 needed a little extra help–hence the extra sprinkles.
 Our little secret, okay?